Raffaelbdl/school-idol-training/README.md

 ```

 # Resources
-This project is based on the [Google Mediapipe API](https://google.github.io/mediapipe/).
+This project is powered by [Google Mediapipe API](https://google.github.io/mediapipe/).

 # Plans for the future
 Many improvements will be made in the future :